HubTran/documentation/brokers/rest.md

 ## Document Types

-This is more of a utility endpoint so it's easy for developers to see what kinds of document type values they will be receiving via webhook.
+This is more of a utility endpoint so it's easy for you to see what kinds of document type values you will be receiving via webhook.

 GET https://api.hubtran.com/document_types